mrudulp/awsnotes/clkd0njed000009lagdchfoym.md

 * Create a public subnet and a private subnet.

-* In the route table for public subnet add an entry for Internet Gateway.
+* In the route table for the public subnet add an entry for Internet Gateway.
 This can be achieved by specifying the Target subnet (column) with an entry for internet Gateway and Destination as IP addresses that are allowed to send traffic to the internet.
 For all addresses specify 0.0.0.0/0

 * In the route table for private Subnet add an entry for public subnet and/or only to the private subnet itself.
 This can be achieved by specifying the Target subnet (column) --